xregistry/spec/core/spec.md

 ### Registry Model

-The Registry model defines the Groups and Resources supported by the Registry Service.
+The Registry model defines the extension attributes, constraints on the specification defined attributes, Groups and Resources supported by the Registry Service.
 This information will usually be used by tooling that does not have advance knowledge of the type of data stored within the Registry.

+Typically, the attributes defined within the model are extensions to the specification, however, specification defined attributes MAY be included as well in order to constrain their definitions.
+See `attributes."STRING"` below for more information.

 The Registry model can be retrieved two ways: